blinkdog/xcomjs/doc/dev.md

 the binary data from X-COM: UFO Defense in base64 encoded strings.
 This is the raw/unedited data in the format used by X-COM.

+### window.GAME
+`window.GAME` is the current game of X-COM in progress.
+This is undefined until the user elects to start a New Game or Load Saved Game.
+After that a Game object will be present here.

 ### window.XCOM
 `window.XCOM` is `window.DATA` with minimal parsing to massage the data into JavaScript accessible data structures with JavaScript encodings.